Python-SIP/sip/docs/introduction.rst

 Features
 --------

-SIP, and the bindings it produces, have the following features:
+SIP, and the extension modules it produces, have the following features:

+- extension modules target a specific SIP :ref:`ABI version <ref-abi-versions>` allowing different behaviours to be selected

-- bindings run under Linux, Windows, macOS, Android and iOS
+- extension modules run under Linux, Windows, macOS, Android and iOS

+- extension modules can be built that support multiple interpreters and free threading

-- bindings can be built to use the `PEP 384
+- extension modules can be built to use the `PEP 384
   <https://www.python.org/dev/peps/pep-0384/>`__ stable ABI so that they do not
   need to be built for each supported version of Python

 - an extendable, `PEP 517
   <https://www.python.org/dev/peps/pep-0517/>`__-compliant build system that
-  will build and install your bindings and create sdist and wheel files that you can upload to PyPI
+  will build and install your extension modules and create sdist and wheel files that you can upload to PyPI

-- bindings are fast to load and minimise memory consumption especially when only a small sub-set of a large library is being used
+- extension modules are fast to load and minimise memory consumption especially when only a small sub-set of a large library is being used

 - automatic conversion between standard Python and C/C++ data types